meant-ion/TuringMod/README.md

 				* Gets a random quote from a collection of quotes made by me on stream
 				* Would need to have people there to witness and record those quotes as well
 				* Would need a !addq/!addquote and !delq/!delquote commands for this also

-		- yodaposting: same idea as !post, but response is said like yoda would
-				* API not free, need to actually be making money to use (lol)

 	------------------------------------------------------------